Moynehan History, Family Crest & Coats of Arms

 The surname Moynehan was first found in County Mayo (Irish: Maigh Eo) located on the West coast of the Republic of Ireland in the province of Connacht, where a sept of the Hy Fiachrach group called O Mionachain was mentioned in 1220 by the Four Masters.
 They were sub-chiefs of Erris.

-Important Dates for the Moynehan family
+Early History of the Moynehan family

 This web page shows only a small excerpt of our Moynehan research.
 Another 60 words (4 lines of text) covering the year 1659 is included under the topic Early Moynehan History in all our PDF Extended History products and printed products wherever possible.